dmdmdm/systemd_overrides/README.md

 Some services, like atd and crond let users/programs run arbitrary commands.
-I locked down those services to what the service itself needs plus what the commands I run need.
+I locked down those services to what the service itself needs plus what the commands I run to need.
 So you might need to change those.

 The CGI, PHP, etc scripts that your installation of Apache runs need to be allowed too.